LAYCAST: LAYered CAvern Surface Tracker at future electron-positron colliders: Theory models

 where the chiral superfields are defined as usual, and $\mu_i$, $\lambda_{ijk}$, $\lambda'_{ijk}$, and $\lambda''_{ijk}$ are RPV couplings.
 We consider a simple case where only one RPV operator, $\lambda'_{112}L_1\cdot Q_1 \bar{D}_2$, is non-vanishing, allowing for quick comparison with existing works which took the same operator.

 For the production of the lightest neutralino, we focus on the $Z$-boson decays: $Z\to \tilde{\chi}^0_1 \tilde{\chi}^0_1$; note that even though the vertex inducing this decay at tree level couples only to the Higgsino components of the lightest neutralino, we assume these components are sufficiently small so that the mass bounds on the Higgsinos are circumvented~\cite{ATLAS:2017vat} and the upper bounds on the Higgs invisible decay width~\cite{CMS:2023sdw,ATLAS:2022yvh} are also satisfied.
-For numerical studies, we will fix the $Z$-boson's decay branching ratio Br$(Z\to \tilde{\chi}^0_1 \tilde{\chi}^0_1)$ at $10^{-3}$ for $m_{\tilde{\chi}^0_1}\ll m_Z/2$ so that the strong constraints on the $Z$-boson invisible decay width~\cite{ParticleDataGroup:2022pth} is also satisfied; note that this choice of the Br$(Z\to \tilde{\chi}^0_1 \tilde{\chi}^0_1)$)is also allowed by the Higgsino mass bounds~\cite{Helo:2018qej}
+We note that associated production channels such as $Z\to \tilde{\chi}^0_1\,\tilde{\chi}^0_2$ can be relevant in other neutralino-mixing scenarios and may feature a larger rate; our sensitivity curves can be straightforwardly reinterpreted by rescaling the assumed production branching ratio together with the visible branching fraction and detector efficiency in Eq.~\eqref{eqn:NS-LLP}.
+For numerical studies, we will fix the $Z$-boson's decay branching ratio Br$(Z\to \tilde{\chi}^0_1 \tilde{\chi}^0_1)$ at $10^{-3}$ for $m_{\tilde{\chi}^0_1}\ll m_Z/2$ so that the strong constraints on the $Z$-boson invisible decay width~\cite{ParticleDataGroup:2022pth,ParticleDataGroup:2024cfk} is also satisfied; note that this choice of the Br$(Z\to \tilde{\chi}^0_1 \tilde{\chi}^0_1)$)is also allowed by the Higgsino mass bounds~\cite{Helo:2018qej}

 The decay of the lightest neutralino is then induced by the $\lambda'_{112}$ coupling via an off-shell sfermion.
 For the calculation of the decay widths of the lightest neutralino, we follow the treatment of Ref.~\cite{Wang:2019orr}, where it is found that for $m_{\tilde{\chi}^0_1} \lesssim 3.5$ GeV the lightest neutralino decays dominantly into a kaon and an SM lepton, and above this threshold three-body decays into a lepton and two jets are dominant; the corresponding formulas for estimating the two-body and three-body decay widths are given in Ref.~\cite{deVries:2015mfw} and Ref.~\cite{Wang:2019orr}, respectively.
 In particular, for $m_{\tilde{\chi}^0_1}\lesssim m_Z/2$ and sufficiently small $\lambda'_{112}$ coupling, the lightest neutralino travel a certain distance before decaying.
 The sensitivity results will be presented in the $(m_{\tilde{\chi}^0_1}, \frac{\lambda'_{112}}{m^2_{\tilde{f}}})$ plane, where $m_{\tilde{f}}$ is the sfermion mass which we assume to be degenerate among all the sfermions.
 We note that the present upper bound on $\lambda'_{112}/m^2_{\tilde{f}}$ is~\cite{Barger:1989rk,Allanach:1999ic}